 Understand that nobody wants to do business with a stranger, they want someone they know and can trust to get the job done.
 Following up with clients does exactly that.

-You’re always going to want to diversify who you get most of your work from, but having 4-5 clients that give you consistent, repeat work is a fantastic foundation for your construction business.
+You’re always going to want to diversify who you get most of your work from, but having 4 to 5 clients that give you consistent, repeat work is a fantastic foundation for your construction business.

 You can do this through email, phone calls, or in-person meetings.